vanilla/docs/content/developer/framework/dependency-injection.md

     parent: framework
 ---

 Vanilla uses [garden-container](https://github.com/vanilla/garden-container) for dependency injection.
 The `\Garden\Container` object is a PSR-11 (Container Interface) compliant container class.
-This document outlines its usage in Vanilla, rather than how to use it, so it is worht reading the in-repo documentation.
+This document outlines its usage in Vanilla, rather than how to use it, so it is worth reading the in-repo documentation.

 ## Creating Container Rules

-The container is primarily configured in vanilla's bootstrap file `bootstrap.php`.
+The container is primarily configured in Vanilla's bootstrap file, `bootstrap.php`.
 An alterative configuration is provided for the test environment `VanillaTests\Bootstrap`.

 Sometimes an addon needs to modify or add additional rules for the container.
-Vanilla's bootstrap fires an event called `container_init` which provides the container instance after its initial configuration.
+Vanilla's bootstrap fires an event called `container_init`, which provides the container instance after its initial configuration.

 ### Example

-__/plugins/some-addon/SomeAddonPlugin.php
+__/plugins/some-addon/SomeAddonPlugin.php__
 ```php
 class SomeAddonPlugin extends Gdn_Plugin {
     public function container_init(\Garden\Container $container) {